Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Acknowledgment

 \section{Acknowledgment}

 The author is very grateful to Professor Takafumi Kanamori, Professor Vincent Y. F. Tan, and Dr. Wataru Kumagai for helpful discussions and comments.
-The works reported here were supported in part by the JSPS Grant-in-Aid for Scientific Research (B) No. 16KT0017, (A) No.17H01280, the Okawa Research Grant and Kayamori Foundation of Informational Science Advancement.
+The works reported here were supported in part by Guangdong Provincial Key Laboratory (Grant No. 2019B121203002), the JSPS Grant-in-Aid for Scientific Research (B) No. 16KT0017, (A) No.17H01280, the Okawa Research Grant and Kayamori Foundation of Informational Science Advancement.